zriyansh/signoz.io/docs/operate/migration/upgrade-0.45.md

 ## Command-Line Interface (CLI) Flags

-There are some custom flags which can be enabled based on different use-cases.
-All the flags below are `optional`.

-Flags:

-- `-dataSource`: Data Source path of sqlite db. `default="signoz.db"`
+There is a `-dataSource` flag to specify the path of SQLite database file.
+It defaults to `signoz.db`.

 ---